pixelkind/iOS-development/docs/chapter6/async-await.md

 ## Tasks

-A task creates a new concurrent task in which we can execute asynchronous code.
+A task creates a new concurrent context in which we can execute asynchronous code.
 We can for example use the `Task {}` initializer.

 ```Swift
 func loadImages() async -> [UIImage] {